jadongao/fourier-analyzer/README.md

 <!--![sinusoid generator](./sinusoid%20generator%20gear-rod.jpg) -->
 <div align=center> <img src='./sinusoid%20generator%20gear-rod.jpg' width = 50%/> </div>

-# 5.Why do I make it?
+# 5. Why do I make it?

 When learning sound waves, I came across the idea that chords are composed of different combinations of sounds, and using Fourier Analysis, chords can be decomposed into the frequencies of their constituent sounds.
 I am very interested in Fourier Analysis, and I saw videos online from Professor Bill Hammack and YouTuber @thoroughfareproduction, both dedicated to visualizing complex mathematical concepts in Fourier Analysis.
 So, I decided to learn from them and make a LEGO machine myself.
 When making this machine, I also traced the history of Fourier Analysis.
 I had a chance to communicate with these masters during this production process, and I felt their imaginative ideas in the era without electronic computers.